AP source: Oklahoma GOP Sen. Inhofe to announce retirement

-Republican Sen. Jim Inhofe plans to announce soon that he will retire from Congress before his six-year term is up, triggering a special election this year in Oklahoma to pick his replacement, according to a person with direct knowledge of the senator’s plans.
+WASHINGTON (AP) — Republican Sen. Jim Inhofe plans to announce soon that he will retire from Congress before his six-year term is up, triggering a special election this year in Oklahoma to pick his replacement, according to a person with direct knowledge of the senator’s plans.

 Inhofe, 87, is expected to serve until the current session of Congress ends in January, the person said.
 He was elected to a fifth Senate term in 2020.
 The person spoke to The Associated Press on the condition of anonymity to discuss sensitive details.

-The timing of the announcement is related to an quirk in Oklahoma law that requires the governor to call a special election if a lawmaker announces they intend to retire before March 1.
+The timing of the announcement is related to a quirk in Oklahoma law that requires the governor to call a special election if a lawmaker announces they intend to retire before March 1.
+The special election would be held concurrently with the statewide primary, runoff and general election.
 Inhofe’s chief of staff is expected to run for the Senate seat and Inhofe is expected to support his candidacy, the person said.

 Republicans will be heavily favored to retain the seat, as Oklahoma hasn’t sent a Democrat to the Senate since 1990.